sebanc/linuxloops/Readme/Distro-notes.md

 ## steamos-like

-steamos-like is not a real distro, it is just a 100% standard archlinux install with a few specific configuration files (no binaries) allowing to launch a SteamOS Gamescope session.
-However, as it is intended for PC, it has been set to boot by default in Plasma for standard use and allows you to launch a Gamescope session through a desktop shortcut.
+steamos-like is not a real distro, it is just a 100% standard archlinux with a few specific configuration files (no binaries) allowing to launch a SteamOS Gamescope session.
+However, as it is intended for PC, it has been set to boot by default in Plasma for standard use and will allow you to launch a Gamescope session through a desktop shortcut.

 By design, this implementation of the gamescope session has some limitations similar to the ones on the Steamdeck: you can only have 1 user and auto-login through SDDM is mandatory.
 Nevertheless, as long as the above requirements are satisfied, it is 100% archlinux so you can install any native arch package and update them through pacman, the discover app...